-Attaching the tether strap on top of the head restraint is dangerous.
+Routing the tether strap on top of the head restraint is dangerous.
 In a collision, the tether strap could slide off the head restraint, and loosen the child-restraint system.
-The child-restraint system could move and injure the child or someone else.
-Always attach the tether strap between the head restraint and the seatback.
+The child-restraint system could move which may result in death or injury to the child.
+Always route the tether strap between the head restraint posts.

-▼Rear Center Seat Child-Restraint System Installation
+▼Center-Rear Seat Child-Restraint System Installation

-- 1. Secure the child-restraint system with the seat belt, according to the manufacturer's instructions. - 2.
-Secure the tether strap according to the child-restraint system manufacturer's instruction.
+- Make sure the seatback is securely latched by pushing it back until it is fully locked. - Secure the child-restraint system with the seat belt, according to the manufacturer's instructions. - Secure the tether strap according to the child-restraint system manufacturer's instruction.